FAQGURU/FAQGURU/topics/en/java.md

 [[↑] Back to top](#Java)
 ### What is the purpose Class.forName method?

-This method is used to method is used to load the driver that will establish a connection to the database.
+This method is used to load the driver that will establish a connection to the database.

 ###### Source